LearnEnglishWords/Application/README.md

 11) edit variables in script: `build-cordova-app` for right paths
 12) run `build-cordova-app browser` script
-13) now you can run coogle chrome: http://localhost:3000 there should be running this application.
+13) now you can run google chrome: http://localhost:3000 there should be running this application.
 14) for run tests you need run: `npx cypress open`